techenthu23/Notes/Miscellaneous/PD.md

 When providing feedback that encompasses both functional and line manager perspectives, you can phrase it as follows:

-"I'd like to share comprehensive feedback from both a functional and line manager standpoint.
+"I'd like to share comprehensive feedback from and line manager standpoint.
 From a functional perspective, [highlight specific observations or areas].
 On the managerial side, [address specific aspects or commendations].
 This dual perspective aims to capture a holistic view of performance."
 ---

 Effective Key Performance Indicators (KPIs) for a DLP security engineer should cover different aspects of their role, including prevention, detection, response, and overall program effectiveness.
 Here are some key areas to consider: